corda/corda-docs-portal/content/en/platform/corda/5.0-beta/operating/operating-tutorials/registration-requests/preauthenticating-tokens.md

 ## Revoking Tokens

 To revoke a pre-auth token, pass the ID of the token to the [mgm/{holdingidentityshorthash}/preauthtoken/revoke/{preauthtokenid} PUT method](../../rest-api/C5_OpenAPI.html#tag/MGM-API/operation/put_mgm__holdingidentityshorthash__preauthtoken_revoke__preauthtokenid_).
 You can retrieve the ID of a token from the response of creating the token, or from the response of the GET method described in [Viewing Tokens]({{< relref "#viewing-tokens" >}}).
-This prevent the token from being used.
+This prevents the token from being used.
 Any registrations submitted with a revoked token are automatically declined.

 ```bash
 curl --insecure -u <username>:<password> -X PUT <REST-API-URL>/mgm/<MGM-HOLDING-ID>/preauthtoken/revoke/<TOKEN-ID>